npavlinek/memory_allocation_experiment/README.md

 ```

 In this case the custom allocator version is slightly faster, sometimes it is even faster and other times it is slower than the non-STL version.
 I still see this as a win though.
 Even if the custom allocator breaks even with `malloc`, it is still a win because of its' simplicity; the custom allocator is 19 lines of code (depending on how you count code), there is no way `malloc` is anywhere close to that.

+## License

+Zero Clause BSD License, a public domain equivalent license.
+See the `LICENSE` file for more details.